10 Golden Rules of Project Risk Management

 The risk register you have created as a result of rule 9, will help you to track risks and their associated tasks.
 Tracking tasks is a day-to-day job for each project manager.
 Integrating risk tasks into that daily routine is the easiest solution.
 Risk tasks may be carried out to identify or analyse risks or to generate, select and implement responses.

 Tracking risks differs from tracking tasks.
 It focuses on the current situation of risks.
 Which risks are more likely to happen?
 Has the relative importance of risks changed?
-Answering this questions will help to pay attention to the risks that matter most for your project value.
+Answering these questions will help to pay attention to the risks that matter most for your project value.

-Success with your project!
+I wish you success with your project!

 Bart Jutte is a founder and consultant at Concilio, a Netherlands-based company specialising in project risk management.
 Concilio offers consultancy, training and sells its own easy to use risk management software.